opencontainers/umoci/doc/man/umoci-insert.1.md

   Specifies a GID mapping to use when inserting files.
 This is used in a similar fashion to **user_namespaces**(7), and is of the form **container:host[:size]**.

+**--no-history**
+  Causes no history entry to be added for this operation. **This is not recommended for use with umoci-insert(1), since it results in the history not including all of the image layers -- and thus will cause confusion with tools that look at image history.**

 **--history.comment**=*comment*
   Comment for the history entry corresponding to this modification of the image